Diffuse supernova neutrinos at underground laboratories: Perspectives: what can be learned and how?

 The question of what can be learned from data on the \df\ has been explored only partially so far.
 It is reasonable to expect that, as data start to appear, there will be a first phase of analysis that will constrain the basic ingredients of the \df\ at the coarse level, with errors of the order of 50-100\% due to backgrounds and parameter degeneracies.
-What these basic ingredients are emerges from the previous sections: the neutrino spectra in the different flavors, conversion/survival probabilities, and normalization parameters like the total \n\ luminosity.
+What these basic ingredients are emerges from the previous sections: the neutrino spectra in the different flavors, conversion/survival probabilities, and normalization parameters like the total energy emitted in \ns.
+These are discussed in sec. \ref{spectesting} and \ref{osctesting}.
+Exotic physics and subdominant effects are briefly discussed in sec. \ref{exotictesting} and \ref{smalleffects}; directions for improvements and final considerations then follow to conclude this section.

-Many other important phenomena could be accessible only with an advanced precision phase of the \df, or, more likely, with high statistics data from a nearby \sn.
-Here I do not discuss them, but briefly list them for completeness.